Carlsberg Group: Carlsberg

 Carlsberg is the flagship beer brand in Carlsberg Group's portfolio of 155 brands.
-It is a 5% abv pilsner beer (In the UK, it previously had 3.8% abv but reduced to 3.4% abv, cited as being due to an increase in duty tax and is now branded as Carlsberg Danish Pilsner.) with a global distribution to 140 markets.
+It is a 5% abv pilsner beer (Except in the UK, where it is 3.4% abv) with a global distribution to 140 markets.

 It is also known as Carlsberg Lager, Carlsberg Beer and Carlsberg Pilsner.
 It was first brewed in 1904, and was created by Carl Jacobsen, son of Carlsberg's founder J. C. Jacobsen.

 The introduction of the Carlsberg pilsner also saw the reintroduction of the Art Nouveau-style logo that has been used nearly unmodified since 1904, and later became the logo of the entire company.
 It was designed by Thorvald Bindesbøll.

 In Denmark, the beer is often known as Hof (court) due to its Royal Warrant.
 This nickname was adopted into the brand in 1931 but discontinued in Denmark in 1991.
 The term is still used in other markets such as the UK and Sweden.